- Experience the uniqueness of Vietnam -

 Traditional Vietnamese cooking is greatly admired for its fresh ingredients, minimal use of dairy and oil, complementary textures and reliance on herbs and vegetables.
 With the balance between fresh herbs and meats and a selective use of spices, Vietnamese food is considered one of the healthiest cuisines worldwide.

 Fact About Vietnam

 All in all, Vietnam is an extremely safe country to travel in.
-The police keep a pretty tight grip on social order and there are rarely reports of muggings, robberies or sexual assaults.
+The police keep a pretty tight grip on social order and there are rare reports of muggings, robberies, or sexual assaults.
 Scams and hassles do exist, particularly in Hanoi, Ho Chi Minh City, and Nha Trang, and to a lesser degree in Hoi An.

 Although Vietnam is getting more expensive every year, it’s still a cheap country to visit.
 Costs are comparable to Thailand and other nearby countries.
 One meal in an inexpensive eatery costs you USD 1.5 to 3, while mid-range restaurant around USD 9.

 Vietnamese is the official spoken language in Vietnam.
 In tourist centers, many Vietnamese will speak some English, but a lot will speak none.
 In more remote areas, English speakers can be very rare.
 Some older Vietnamese will speak more French than English

 Known for its beaches, rivers, Buddhist pagodas, and bustling cities, Vietnam is undeniably one of Southeast Asia’s sought-after destinations.
 Learn more about this diverse country through some of its spectacular destinations:

 Discover the wonders of Ha Long Bay – This must-see natural attraction in North Vietnam is dotted with 1,600 limestone islands and islets and covers an area of over 1,500sqkm.
 It was declared a UNESCO World Heritage Site in 1994.